What is Budgeting?

 - It will be aggressive towards the growth of the organization.

-- Managers / Lower management will be d-motivated as they don’t have ownership over the budget and tends to feel that management has set targets which are practically impossible.
+- Managers / Lower management will be d-motivated as they don’t have ownership over the budget and tends to feel that management has set practically impossible targets.

 - Interdepartmental communication will take a hit as they will have no idea how the management set targets for each of them.